molML/STRIPES/README.md

 # STRIPES

-**STRIPES** (Spatio-Temporal Representation of Interactions in Protein-ligand Engagement Strings) is a molecular fingerprinting method that encodes per-atom protein–ligand interactions from MD trajectories into symbolic strings.
+**STRIPES** (Spatio-Temporal Representation of Interactions in Protein-ligand Engagement Strings) encodes per-atom protein–ligand interactions from MD trajectories into symbolic strings amenable to data analysis and deep learning.
 This repository contains the full pipeline: extraction from simulations, pairwise similarity computation, SMILES generation via a pretrained Transformer, and embedding visualization with t-SNE.

 ---